hellerve/utilities/cutils/README.md

 are plugged in.
 It is Linux-based, you can compile it by passing the '-lusb' argument to the compiler(example:`gcc find_usb.c -lusb -o find_usb`).

+**find_pport**:

+This implements a small utility that finds the I/O base address of the parallel port so that you can work with it.

 **upnp_search**:

 This implements a small utility that searches for information on UPNP devices